paulvinten/InterviewTest/README.md

 	> /ID [<5C81F950DBAC76449A067E3B0E8E5B07>
 	> <B415FC2C79BB8CADC9C51AF05334780C>]

-The task is to write a command line application that will determine if 2 files are equal. file_0.bin and file_1.bin should be considered equal.
-Other files (e.g. README.md, LICENCE.txt) should be considered unequal.
+The task is to write a command line application that will determine if 2 files are equal.
+* Files may or may not contain an /ID section.
+* Files should be considered equal when all bytes of the file are equal excluding any /ID sections.
+* Other files (e.g. README.md, LICENCE.txt) should be considered unequal as they will not have an /ID section and will have binary differences.
+* file_2.bin should also be considered unequal to other files as it has binary differences other than in the /ID section

-Future files that contain the pattern /\/ID \[<\.*\>\]/ should be considered equal.
+Future files that contain the pattern /\/ID \[<\.*\>\]/ and are otherwise binary equivalent should be considered equal.

 Future files may be of any size.